sraycju/fyle-interview-intern-backend/README.md

 # Fyle Backend Challenge

-## Who is this for?

-This challenge is meant for candidates who wish intern at Fyle and work with our engineering team.
-You should be able to commit to at least 3 months of dedicated time for internship.

-## Why work at Fyle?

-Fyle is a fast-growing Expense Management SaaS product.
-We are ~40 strong engineering team at the moment.

-We are an extremely transparent organization.
-Check out our [careers page](https://careers.fylehq.com) that will give you a glimpse of what it is like to work at Fyle.
-Also, check out our Glassdoor reviews [here](https://www.glassdoor.co.in/Reviews/Fyle-Reviews-E1723235.htm).
-You can read stories from our teammates [here](https://stories.fylehq.com).

 ## Challenge outline

 This challenge involves writing a backend service for a classroom.
 The challenge is described in detail [here](./Application.md)

-## What happens next?

-You will hear back within 48 hours from us via email.

 ## Installation